 Making the loaves

 Divide dough, shape loaves and put into bread pans.
 Pick up the dough and put it into a round or an oblong shape; you can knead it into the shape you want, or slap it with your hands to get the air bubbles off.

 Once the loaf is in the pan, I put a fork down through the loaf – 5 or 6 places times total.
 This (supposedly) helps get rid of air bubbles.
 Plus, it’s the way my mama did it, so I do it this way, too.
 I have a sister who doesn’t prick her loaves anymore and she says they turn out fine.

 Let bread rise, then bake.
 Once the bread is in the pan, let it rise again.
 Once it’s ready, put the pans into a pre-heated oven and bake.
 You can turn them around part-way through.

 Schmutz.
 That’s Pennsylvania Dutch for “grease”.
 So that’s what we do.
 Schmutz the tops of your bread and watch it glisten!
 You can use butter, margarine, Crisco, or vegetable oil.

-This photo is the finished product and the process took about four hours from start to finish.
+This photo is the finished product.
+The process took about four hours from start to finish.
 It took longer because I had Paryce practice getting the water temperature right, and then we were busy doing other things so the dough rose higher than it needed to before we punched it down both times.
 Plus, we took our time to knead the flour into the dough.
-You can do this easily in under three hours.
+You can do this easily in under two and a-half to three hours.

-The recipe.
-You can follow this method using any recipe, but I’m happy to share the one I used for this one.
+You can follow this method using any recipe, but I’m happy to share the recipe I used for this one.
 I actually just doubled the easy dinner roll recipe.
 Here’s the doubled recipe.

 - 3 cups water